-Gold - Trend Reversal More And More Likely
+Gold: Trend Reversal More And More Likely

 In the coming weeks a first at least rudimentary normalization after "Corona" is expected.
 The easing rally in the stock market in the so-called "risk on" mode could initially continue.
 These "Risk-On" phases can currently occur practically out of nowhere or due to important news (e.g. Gilead Sciences Update on COVID-19) very suddenly and quickly.
 Investors in the standard markets, spoiled for years by rising stock prices, are already celebrating the return to normality!
 Although the DAX is still more than 3,000 points below its all-time high reached in February (13,817 points), NASDAQ has already made up most of the "corona losses".
 Tech giants like Amazon (AMZN) are already trading at new all-time highs.
 A "Meltup", in which the freshly printed money rushes onto the stock markets, is quite conceivable and in some cases already underway.

-During such phases Gold is not needed and will most likely come under considerable pressure.
+During such phases, gold is not needed and will most likely come under considerable pressure.
 Such a phase could initially come as part of the gradual normalisation process.
 Only afterwards, when the markets understand and begin to price in the full extent of the damage, including its consequences and the need for much larger rescue packages, should the price of gold be able to rise further towards its all-time high.
 In the medium and long term, the distortions of recent weeks are therefore extremely bullish for gold and especially for silver.

 In the short term, the gold price has already begun to price in the enormous expansion of the money supply.
 The rise from US$1,451 to US$1,747 in just a few weeks reflects this.
 However, the inflationary effects are unlikely to materialize immediately in our everyday life.
 On the contrary, the speed of money circulation is currently extremely low due to the real economy being kicked down, which means that the overbought precious metal prices are now vulnerable to a correction.
 From a sentiment perspective, all panic buyers have bought their precious metals at peak prices in recent weeks.
 However, as soon as the mines and refineries are operating normally again, the current bottleneck in precious metal will presumably disappear relatively quickly.
 Increased premiums could, however, accompany us for quite some time.